Summer Scholars Program

 - Developing ability to interact with other disciplines by providing training in a strong team-based environment

-- Motivating students to pursue graduate studies and careers in the biomedical sciences
+- Motivating and supporting students to successfully pursue graduate studies and careers in the biomedical sciences

 - Encouraging the next generation of scientists and clinicians to pursue careers in regenerative medicine.

-The program also offers students many opportunities for social interaction with each other as well as with the faculty and staff of WFIRM.
-These events are intended to help our students form relationships with fellow scientists that will persist beyond their tenure at the institute.
+The program also offers students many professional development and networking opportunities as students participate in the annual Regenerative Medicine Essentials course led by WFIRM researchers and distinguished guest experts from around the world, attend special seminars on alternating topics in regenerative medicine and participate in skills development workshops topics related to technical communications skills (written and oral presentations) and strategies to prepare for and apply to graduate schools.
+Opportunities for social interaction with each other as well as with the faculty and staff of WFIRM is also emphasized.
+These events are intended to help our students form relationships with fellow scientists and colleagues that will persist beyond their tenure at the institute.
 These events also represent an opportunity to experience some of the recreational assets that the Winston-Salem area has to offer.

 WFIRM is committed to providing research opportunities to all undergraduate and medical students, with special interest in applications from students who are typically under-represented within fields of science, technology, and engineering.
 These include African-Americans, Latino/Hispanic Americans, Native Americans, Pacific Islanders and disabled individuals.
 WFIRM is an equal opportunity employer.